raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## DSO OPCODE Registration

 The IANA is requested to record the value (tentatively) 6 for the DSO OPCODE in the DNS OPCODE Registry.
+DSO stands for DNS Stateful Operations.

 ## DSO RCODE Registration

-The IANA is requested to record the value (tentatively) 11 for the DSONOTIMP error code in the DNS RCODE Registry.
+The IANA is requested to record the value (tentatively) 11 for the DSOTYPENI error code in the DNS RCODE Registry.
+The DSOTYPENI error code ("DSO-TYPE Not Implemented") signifies that the DSO-TYPE of the primary TLV in the DSO request message is not implemented by the receiver.

 ## DSO Type Code Registry